avsm/oxcaml-icfp-tutorial/README.md

 # A Guided Tour Through Oxidized Caml

-This will be held at ICFP/SPLASH 2025, with inputs variously from Anil Madhavapeddy, KC Sivaramkrishnan, Richard Eisenberg, Chris Casinghino, Gavin Gray, Will Crichton, Shriram Krishnamurthi, Patrick Ferris.
+This will be held at ICFP/SPLASH 2025, with inputs variously from Gavin Gray, Anil Madhavapeddy, KC Sivaramkrishnan, Richard Eisenberg, Chris Casinghino, Will Crichton, Shriram Krishnamurthi, Patrick Ferris.

 URL: https://conf.researchr.org/track/icfp-splash-2025/icfp-splash-2025-tutorials
-Status: WIP, unreleased

-We have two 90 minute chunks, first at 1400-1530 and then 1600-1730.
+We have two 90 minute sessions that repeat, first at 1400-1530 and then 1600-1730.

 # Getting started